 - First unroll one sheet of puff pastry, or if you make your own puff pastry dough roll out enough for the bottom layer (about 9 oz.) and place this on a baking sheet.
 It can be square or circular.
 For pre-made puff pastry check the freezer section of your local grocery.

-- Now to make the filling!
-Using a food processor or hand mixer mix all the frangipane ingredients together until it's a paste.
+- Now to make the filling, the frangipane!
+Mix all the frangipane ingredients together until it's a paste.
 Quick tip: don't have these kitchen gadgets?
 Melt the butter separately then mix briskly with the rest of the frangipane ingredients with a hand whisk or fork.

 - Next, prep the layer of dough that's on the baking sheet by brushing egg yolk onto the edges, like you're painting the border of a picture frame onto it.
 That "frame" can be half an inch thick or less.
 Set the leftover yolk aside to use later.